bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 $ echo $DATABASE_URL
 ```

-If you have both `config/database.yml` and `ENV['DATABASE_URL']` set then Rails will merge the configuration together.
+If you have both `config/database.yml` and `ENV['DATABASE_URL']` set then Quails will merge the configuration together.
 To better understand this we must see some examples.

 When duplicate connection information is provided the environment variable will take precedence: